 Hematogenous spread may produce meningitis, perisplenitis, pericarditis, pneumonia, and osteomyelitis.

 Streptomycin is the drug of choice for treatment of tularemia.
 The recommended dose is 7.5 mg/kg intramuscularly every 12 hours for 7–14 days.
 Gentamicin, which has good in vitro activity against F tularensis, is generally less toxic than streptomycin but some case series report lower treatment success rates.
-Doxycycline (200 mg/day orally) is also effective but has a higher relapse rate and should only be used for the less seriously ill.
-A ...
+Doxycycline (200 mg/day orally) is also effective but has a higher relapse rate and should only be ...